World Heritage Identification Number: 347

 Santiago de Compostela (Old Town): A Spiritual and Architectural Gem in Northwest Spain

 The Old Town of Santiago de Compostela, located in the autonomous community of Galicia in northwest Spain, stands as a testament to the rich history, spiritual significance, and architectural prowess of the Iberian Peninsula.
-Inscribed as a UNESCO World Heritage Site in 1985, this urban area has captivated visitors for centuries with its intricate blend of Romanesque, Gothic, and Baroque structures, making it one of the world's most stunning urban landscapes.
+Inscribed as a UNESCO World Heritage Site in 1985, this urban area has captivated visitors for centuries with its intricate blend of Romanesque, Gothic, and Baroque structures, making it one of Europe’s most remarkable historic urban landscapes.

 This famous pilgrimage site in north-west Spain became a symbol in the Spanish Christians' struggle against Islam.
 Destroyed by the Muslims at the end of the 10th century, it was completely rebuilt in the following century.
 With its Romanesque, Gothic and Baroque buildings, the Old Town of Santiago is one of the world's most beautiful urban areas.
 The oldest monuments are grouped around the tomb of St James and the cathedral, which contains the remarkable Pórtico de la Gloria.